-Barry would later star in Monster Dash and Jetpack Joyride, both are canonicaly considered to be the prequels.
+Barry would later star in Monster Dash and Jetpack Joyride, both are canonically considered to be the prequels.
+The three game would spawn their own franchise.
 Barry, Professor Brains, and even Zombie T-Rex also appear in various crossovers by Halfbrick.

 This video game provides examples of:

-- Action Bomb: If zombie glows red, it means it will explode once you touch or shoot it.
+- Action Bomb: Red-glowing zombies will explode once you touch or shoot them.

 - Announcer Chatter: Used for weapon pickups.
 With a different announcer per world, none the less.